KhronosGroup/Khronosdotorg/legal/privacy-policy.md

 **Tracking and analytics**

-We use a few third party analytics and service providers to help us evaluate our users' use of our Websites; compile statistical reports on activity; and improve our content and website performance.
-We only use these third party analytics providers on certain areas of our website, and all of them have signed data protection agreements with us that limit the type of Personal Information they can collect and the purpose for which they can process the information.
+We use a few third-party analytics and service providers to help us evaluate our users' use of our Websites; compile statistical reports on activity; and improve our content and website performance.
+We only use these third-party analytics providers on certain areas of our website, and all of them have signed data protection agreements with us that limit the type of Personal Information they can collect and the purpose for which they can process the information.
 In addition, we use our own internal analytics software to provide features and improve our content and performance.

 We do not currently respond to your browser's Do Not Track signal, and we do not permit third parties other than our analytics and service providers to track Khronos users' activity over time on Khronos.
 We do not track your online browsing activity on other online services over time.

 ## DATA SECURITY

-Khronos takes all measures reasonably necessary to protect users information from unauthorized access, alteration, or destruction; maintain data accuracy; and help ensure the appropriate use of user information.
+Khronos takes all measures reasonably necessary to protect users' information from unauthorized access, alteration, or destruction; maintain data accuracy; and help ensure the appropriate use of user information.

 Transmission of data on Khronos websites is encrypted using SSH, HTTPS, and SSL/TLS.
-While our data is not encrypted at rest, when data is stored for backups with a third party storage provider, it is encrypted.
+While our data is not encrypted at rest, when data is stored for backups with a third-party storage provider, it is encrypted.

 We have put in place procedures to deal with any suspected data breach and we will act promptly to mitigate the impact of a breach, and we will notify any affected users without undue delay.
 No method of transmission, or method of electronic storage, is 100% secure.
 Therefore, we cannot guarantee its absolute security.